 Fancy trying out some new recipes?

-There are lots of different recipes online now that you can access and each week, I shall be trying a different baking recipe that I will share with you.
+There are lots of different recipes online now that you can access and I shall be trying a different baking recipe that I will share with you.

 Last week, I baked these Chocolate Brownies with Millie, Jacob and Declan.
 They were absolutely delicious so I can highly recommend you give them a try!